hashicorp/terraform-provider-azurerm/website/docs/r/workloads_sap_three_tier_virtual_instance.html.markdown

 An `image` block supports the following:

-* `offer` - (Required) The offer of the platform image or marketplace image used to create the Virtual Machine.
+* `offer` - (Required) Specifies the offer of the platform image or marketplace image used to create the virtual machine.
 Changing this forces a new resource to be created.

 * `publisher` - (Required) The publisher of the Image.
 Possible values are `RedHat` and `SUSE`.
 Changing this forces a new resource to be created.

 * `sku` - (Required) The SKU of the Image.
 Changing this forces a new resource to be created.

-* `version` - (Required) The version of the platform image or marketplace image used to create the Virtual Machine.
+* `version` - (Required) Specifies the version of the platform image or marketplace image used to create the virtual machine.
 Changing this forces a new resource to be created.

 ---